Raynaud syndrome: Diagnosis

 To aid in the diagnosis of Raynaud's phenomenon, multiple sets of diagnostic criteria have been proposed.
 Table 1 below provides a summary of these various diagnostic criteria.

 Recently, International Consensus Criteria were developed for the diagnosis of primary Raynaud's phenomenon by a panel of experts in the fields of rheumatology and dermatology.

 Management

-Secondary Raynaud's is managed primarily by treating the underlying cause, and as primary Raynaud's, avoiding triggers, such as cold, emotional and environmental stress, vibrations, and repetitive motions, and avoiding smoking (including passive smoking) and sympathomimetic drugs.
+Secondary Raynaud's is managed primarily by treating the underlying cause, and as with primary Raynaud's, by avoiding triggers, such as cold, emotional and environmental stress, vibrations, and repetitive motions, and avoiding smoking (including passive smoking) and sympathomimetic drugs.

 Medications

 Medications can be helpful for moderate or severe disease.